-Discourse, on the other hand, is a fully open-source system of rainbows – it needs to be all things to all people, and covers the entire spectrum of discussion up to and including things like forums for white supremacists.
+Discourse, on the other hand, is a fully open-source system of rainbows – it needs to be all things to all people, and covers the entire spectrum of discussion up to and including things like forums for people that you may strongly disagree with.
 Rainbows are not hard to find.
 They’re seemingly around every corner.
 Just look out your window.

 Many early computers and consoles also had rainbows in their logos.
 Consider the rainbow-tastic Activision Atari 2600 library box art.

 Dare I mention the early Apple logo?
 The rainbows, they are everywhere!